 And, of course, the European collective memory casts furtive glances back to 1938-39––Hitler, Munich, British Prime Minister Neville Chamberlain’s “peace in our time!” and WWII.

-To the left is Neville Chamberlain’s agreement with Adolf Hitler, 1938, to not go to war; WWII began 11 months later.
-The ‘peace in our time’ agreement, or piece of paper, is held at the Imperial War Museum.
-Nigel and I had the energy to tour the WWI floor and the Holocaust floor.
+Nigel and I observed the ‘peace in our time’ agreement where Adolf Hitler assured Neville Chamberlain (1938) that his mania for conquest was satiated; WWII began 11 months later.
+We had the energy to tour the WWI floor and the Holocaust floor.
 It was beyond powerful.
 If you have no other plans around middle June 2023, Patrice’s Uncle Kurt, a holocaust survivor, will have a hall in the German National Library in Frankfurt (German equivalent to the Library of Congress) dedicated in his name.

 Vladimir Vladimirovich Putin, like Stalin, rose to power through guile, murder, and terror.
 But Vladimir Vladimirovich suffers a disadvantage his predecessors hadn’t.
 The Soviet Union––Lenin, Stalin, Khrushchev––controlled the news.
 The Soviet people read only Pravda and Izvestia; HF radio and Voice of America were jammed.

-I am reading bit-by-bit Vassily Grossman’s Life and Fateand then will read his Everything Flows.
+I am reading bit-by-bit Vassily Grossman’s Life and Fate. and then will read Everything Flows.
 I’ve read Russian and Soviet literature throughout my adult life, know Solzhenitsyn, Pasternak, and Natalie Ginsberg well, and have followed the now-suppressed Russian movement Memorial.
 Still, none have articulated as Grossman the grinding inhumanity of Stalin’s Communist Soviet Union.

-Putin is a Stalin wannabe––’ less fat, less smoke’ as the Russian aphorism might say––give but little comfort to the Ukrainian soldier.
+Putin is a Stalin wannabe – ‘ less fat, less smoke’ as the Russian aphorism says – which gives but little comfort to the Ukraine.
 Interestingly enough, Russian emigres, children, and grandchildren of the 1920-25 Great Russian Exodus (5 million plus or minus) live in Semur.
 Then as now, Russians fled Russia by the hundreds of thousands.